coliveir-aer/g2c-wasm/README.md

 The core of the project is a C wrapper around `NCEPLIBS-g2c` and its dependencies, compiled to WebAssembly using Emscripten.
 This allows web applications to perform data extraction without needing a server-side backend.

-To exercise the capabilities of the WASM module, this repository includes example applications.

 An example deployment of the GFS Live demo site is up at: [https://coliveir-aer.github.io/g2c-wasm/](https://coliveir-aer.github.io/g2c-wasm/)

 ---